FoxInFlame/MyAnimeListAdder/README.md

 ## Official Website [![Website](https://img.shields.io/website-up-down-green-red/http/www.foxinflame.tk.svg?maxAge=2592000&label=official website)](https://www.foxinflame.tk/QuickMyAnimeList)
 Official QuickMyAnimeList website is at https://www.foxinflame.tk/QuickMyAnimeList

-## Webstore

-**IT IS NOW ON THE CHROME WEBSTORE!!**
-Hundreds and thousands of thanks to Ampharos 2.0, who created the Web Store account!

 ## Installation
+A fairly strong computer might increase the smoothness because of all the transitions and AJAX requests.

+### Webstore
+You can install this extension from the Chrome Web Store.
+This is the recommended method, and is a lot easier.
+[Link to QMAL in the Store](https://chrome.google.com/webstore/detail/quickmyanimelist/hbaegdehoobdkpfffdjmecohehhegaoo).

+Hundreds and thousands of thanks to Ampharos 2.0, who created the Web Store account (it costs $5 to create one)!

+### Manual Installation
 Check out the official website to see specific instructions to installing Chrome extensions from websites.

-A fairly strong computer might increase the smoothness because of all the transitions and AJAX requests.

 ## Updating
 Check out the official website to see specific instructions to updating QMAL.